Toshi7/Making-Maven-project-work-in-offline-mode/README.md

 ```
 sudo reboot
 ```
-You can see it is offline by using Ping command on command prompt to go to some websites (e.g. google.com)
+You can see it is offline by using Ping command on command prompt and go to some websites (e.g. ping google.com)